-We account for business acquisitions in accordance with the FASB'S Accounting Standards Codification ("ASC") Topic 805, Business Combinations.
+We account for business acquisitions in accordance with ASC Topic 805, Business Combinations.
 We measure the cost of an acquisition as the aggregate of the acquisition date fair values of the assets transferred and liabilities assumed and equity instruments issued.
 Transaction costs directly attributable to the acquisition are expensed as incurred.
 We record goodwill for the excess of (i) the total costs of acquisition and fair value of any noncontrolling interests over (ii) the fair value of the identifiable net assets of the acquired business.